How to GROW in your Bible Studies

 1 Peter 2:1-3: Wherefore laying aside all malice, and all guile, and hypocrisies, and envies, and all evil speaking, as newborn babes, desire the sincere milk of the word, that ye may grow thereby; if so be ye have tasted that the Lord is gracious.

 When we first get saved, we are comparable to newborns.
 We are learning a lot of new ways to walk, dress, live, etc. As newborns, we can only drink milk.
 We are not developed enough to be able to consume meat.
 The same applies to new Christians.
 New Christians can only consume ‘milk’ of the word.
 This may be the basics and foundational principles of the word.
-This includes learning the layout of the Bible, why we believe what we believe, understanding baptism, gaining knowledge of what pleases God, etc. All of this should be taught to a new believer through a discipleship program.
-A developed Christian takes the ‘newborn’ under their wing to help them learn more about the Bible to allow the ‘newborn’ to continue to grow.
-We do not want to stunt the growth but cultivate it.
+This includes learning the layout of the Bible, why we believe what we believe, understanding baptism, gaining knowledge of what pleases God, etc.

 As the ‘newborn’ Christian continues to grow and get stronger on the ‘milk’ of the Word (aka the basics and foundations), they will no longer be able to only sustain the ‘milk’.
 They will need more.
 They will need to learn more material that is going to fill them to be fuller.
 This is when they start diving in to deeper understandings of God’s word.
 This can also be taught via a discipleship program.
 However, a lot of ‘meat’ is served through regular church attendance by listening to the pastor’s messages.